Madalsa-Lalas/Voyager/README.md

-# Voyager
+# Xplor Pay
-This is a Voyager API repository
+This is a Xplor Pay API repository